nleiva/check-calendar/README.md

   <br>
 </p>

-That is the file we read as `desktop.json` in the code.
+Name this file as `desktop.json`, as we reference it in the code.

 ```go
 b, err := ioutil.ReadFile("desktop.json")